From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Introduction

+Second, as shown in Fig. \ref{fig:framework}(b), when OPCNet and LithoNet are cascaded, the LithoNet-OPCNet network forms a system for mask optimization aiming at minimizing the discrepancy between a source layout and its SEM contour predicted by LithoNet.
+The design concept is to construct a two-stage system, where the first stage performs layout-to-X prediction by OPCNet, where X denotes the OPC-corrected mask, and the second stage performs X-to-SEM prediction by LithoNet.
+Then, by enforcing the SEM prediction to be shape-consistent with the target layout (i.e., the whole OPCNet-LithoNet network behaves as an identity transform), OPCNet and LithoNet act as if they were inverse functions of each other mathematically.
+As a result, the LithoNet-OPCNet network can be used to find an OPC-optimized mask X.

-To address the above problems, as illustrated in Fig. \ref{fig:framework}, we propose a fully data-driven framework that comprises two CNN-based modules, namely, LithoNet and OPCNet, functionally complementary to each other.
-In short, LithoNet is a cross-domain simulator of the lithography and etching processes in IC fabrication, and OPCNet is a self-supervised mask optimization CNN using the prediction results of LithoNet as supervision for the purpose of OPC.
-This paper has four primary contributions: \begin{itemize} \item To the best of our knowledge, we are the first to formulate the Layout-to-SEM deformation prediction problem as a cross-domain image translation and correspondence problem, and we propose a two-step CNN-based framework to address it. \item The proposed LithoNet-OPCNet system is computationally much more efficient than typical optical-based contour simulation scheme, while achieving comparable prediction accuracy.
-Therefore, our method could enable IC fabrication plants to run a full, large-scale screening on new IC layout designs.
-Note that the standard OPC approaches rely on sophisticated design rules and design patterns already in the database, and thus it can only examine a limited amount of areas each time. \item The proposed LithoNet is parameterized with fabrication settings.
+This paper has four primary contributions: \begin{itemize} \item To the best of our knowledge, we are the first to formulate the Layout-to-SEM deformation prediction problem as a cross-domain image correspondence problem, and we propose a two-step CNN-based framework to address it. \item Our LithoNet-OPCNet system is computationally much more efficient than the typical optical-based contour simulation schemes, while achieving comparable prediction accuracy.
+Therefore, since our method is fully data-driven, it could enable IC fabrication plants to run a full, large-scale screening on new IC layout designs.
+Note that an OPC model is typically built for a particular process condition and operates according to interpolation.
+Hence, if the process condition changes for a given process node, whether the input layout is completely new or not, the same OPC model may not provide a reliable prediction.

+\item The proposed LithoNet is parameterized with fabrication settings.
 Hence, it can also predict results under different fabrication conditions so as to assist fabrication plants to find the best suitable working intervals of parameters and thus be beneficial for yield-rate improvement. \item The proposed OPCNet overcomes the difficulty in lack of ground-truth mask patterns.
 With the aid of a novel training objective function called \textit{I/O-consistency} loss, the proposed OPCNet can well simulate the mask optimization process in collaboration with LithoNet. \end{itemize}